ICE 2006 Program Description

 This institute will gather a diverse group of academic participants: experts in policy, microeconomics, macroeconomics, model building, estimating and testing, statistical methods, computation, algorithm development, applied mathematics, and numerical analysis, etc for five days.
 Summer institute activities will include formal morning tutorials and afternoon sessions that offer opportunities for less formal interactions via seminars and workshops that feature recent advances in quantitative economic policy research.
 Tutorials will target those interested in learning new analytical and computational methods and application to their own work, those interested in current findings and applicability to other research, and those with backgrounds in math and computer science who are interested in state of the art applied mathematical tools and their application to substantive policy research.

-The Institute on Computational Economics will be held at Argonne National Laboratory from July 18th to July 22nd, 2005.
+The Institute on Computational Economics will be held at Argonne National Laboratory in July.
 Tutorials will be given from 9:00 – 12:00 each morning by leading scholars on topics selected by the committee.
 Lunch and workshops will follow.
 Following lunch, we will have a software presentation time to go over potential problems and exercises using software.
 From about 3:30 – 5:00 research seminars featuring new developments and applications will be presented.
 Evenings will be devoted to dinner and informal exchanges.
 Students are encouraged to approach speakers, other students and other circulating instructors with their own work and problems they run into.

 ICE applicants must meet the following eligibility criteria to be considered:

-- Must provide a transcript and a letter of recommendation by a senior scholar if you are a grad student.
-If you are a post-doc or a junior faculty member, you must provide a CV and a relevant publication or working paper.
+- All graduate students must provide at least one (but preferably 2) letter of reference from a senior scholar.
+If you are a post-doctoral scholar, you must provide a curriculum vitae and a relevant publication or working paper.
 A recommendation letter by senior faculty is also encouraged.